enlacee/hack-wifi-shell/README.md

-# test/hack WIFI
+# Hack WiFi - Discover WiFi with Easy Passwords

-Tool: discover WIFI with easy password
+This project provides two methods to discover WiFi networks with easily guessable passwords using a Bash script and a Python script.

 ## 01. With Shell bash script `test_wifi.sh`

-set the right permission in this case execution:
+To set the correct execution permissions, run:

     chmod +x test_wifi.sh
     ./test_wifi

-Requirements:
+## Requirements:

 - Enable wifi module in your PC `Linux`
 - Shell `bash`